IITB-LEAP-OCR/document-layout-ocr/README.md

 ### Step 1 : Install Requirements
+Make sure you are using Python 3.9
-You may create and use virtual environment to install the followh gdependencies
+You may create and use virtual environment to install the following dependencies
 ```
 pip install -r requirements.in
 ```